ITensor/website/docs/book/index.md

     }

-After creating an Index, its properties are permanently fixed.
+After creating an Index, most of its properties are permanently fixed.
 The philosophy of ITensor is that indices have a meaning at the time they are created.
-One ITensor can be replaced by another with different indices, but an Index itself cannot be changed.
+A new Index can be created to take the place of an old one, but the semantic meaning of a given Index object cannot be modified.

-### Index Comparison
+### Priming Indices

+One property of an Index you can change is its prime level.

+An Index starts out with prime level zero.
 Two copies of the same Index with the same prime level compare equal:

     auto i = Index("index i",3);